mohanakrishna12/rokuality-server/README.md

 ### Getting started: Roku
 Roku testing requires that you have developer mode enabled on your device.
 [Enabling developer mode](https://blog.roku.com/developer/developer-setup-guide) on your Roku device is very straight forward.
 Keep track of your device username and password as created during the basic walkthrough as you'll need them to pass to your DeviceCapabilities at driver startup.
 Once you've enabled developer mode on your device you should be able to hit the device console page at http://yourrokudeviceip - Once that's done you are all set for automation!

+Note - If you wish to test a production channel then you must have an HDMI to USB capture card attached to the device and the machine running the Rokuality Server.
+Once connected the server can capture the device input stream and then perform evaluations against the captured frames.
+See [why capture cards](#why-hdmi-to-usb-capture-cards) for details.

 ### Getting started: XBox
 Automated testing on XBox requires the following:
 1. Google Chrome browser installed on the machine running the Rokuality server.
 The server uses headless chrome to handle various tasks like installing/launching/uninstalling the XBox appxbundles.
 You won't physically see chrome launch as it will run in headless mode.